SteveRuble/MichaelsPlace/README.md

 -----------

-MVC application and API:
+###MVC application and API:

 1. Open command line in MichaelsPlace.sln directory and run `nuget.exe restore`.
-2. Open solution in VS 2015 and run the MichaelsPlace project.
+2. Open solution in VS 2015.
+3. Now we need to get the database in synce.
+Open the package managed console.
+    1. Run `Update-Database -Force`.
+    2. To get the test database in sync, run `Update-Database -ProjectName MichaelsPlace -StartUpProjectName MichaelsPlace.Tests -Force`
+4. Now you can run the MichaelsPlace project.

-SPA application:
+###SPA application:

 1. Install node and npm (https://nodejs.org/en/)
 2. Open command line in the MichaelsPlace directory: